Middlesbrough: Dean Whitehead is key says Tony Mowbray

 Middlesbrough boss Tony Mowbray hopes Dean Whitehead's experience of winning the Championship can be a useful asset in the club's promotion bid this term.

-The 31-year-old midfielder, who joined the Teessiders following his release by Stoke City, captained Sunderland to the title in 2007 under boss Roy Keane.
+The 31-year-old midfielder, following his release by Stoke City, captained Sunderland to the title in 2007 under boss Roy Keane.

 "He's won the league before which is invaluable," Mowbray told BBC Tees.